How to Prepare Your Demo

 Last but not least, remember that the important thing here is to have fun.
 Don’t worry about having to drop thousands of dollars to get your hands on top-of-the-line equipment.
 The fact of the matter is, you are not going to become famous overnight.
 Start with friends and family first, then move up from there.

 If you’re ready to take your musical career to the next level, the experienced music promoters at Planetary Group may be able to help.
-To talk about what we can do for your band or solo act, give us a call in L.A. at (323) 952-5050, or in Boston at (617) 517-4193.
+To talk about what we can do for your band or solo act, give us a call at (323) 952-5050.